Seattle Bar Trivia

 Paying homage.
 First to the start of baseball games and the other. secondly to the fallible nature of humans.
 Or Maybe it's just superstition, we've done it this way for a few years now, tradition?

-All three have full service bars.
+Both bars have full service bars.
 Sam's Tavern has great burgers and traditional pub food.
 Montana doesn't have a kitchen so outside food (not drinks) are allowed.
 See above for a few great suggestions.
-Regent Cafe has the most amazing Dim Sum, Chinese food, cakes, and slices.

 Jasmine (Jazz) was adopted almost 10 years ago from a shelter.
-A friend (Amanda Boyd, sidekickdogtraining.com) of a friend (Sharon), was visiting her cousin, Cora, in The US Virgin Islands.
+A friend (Amanda Boyd, sidekickdogtraining.com) of my friend (Sharon), was visiting her cousin, Cora, in The US Virgin Islands.
 She volunteered at the local shelter, Animal Care Center of St. John.
 Where Amanda spotted Jazz who hade been there for 2 ½ years.
-After many conversations and much convincing of the shelter director Jazz was headed to Seattle on a plane.
-Fourteen hours and a lot of hand ringing and the two arrived safely.
+After many conversations and much convincing of the shelter director, Jazz was headed to Seattle on a plane a day later.
+Fourteen hours and a lot of hand ringing, the two arrived safely.
 She was adopted sight unseen, best decision ever.

 Just send us an email info@seattlebartrivia.com or show up at one of the trivia nights and talk to the host.
 We're always happy to talk about what we do.